lguez/NetCDF95/docs/installation.md

 		cmake . -DCMAKE_PREFIX_PATH:PATH=/path/to/my/favorite/installation

-- If you have several Fortran compilers on your machine, it is possible that CMake does not choose the one you want.
-Note that when you run cmake, it prints a line telling which compiler it is going to use.
+- If you have several Fortran or C compilers on your machine, it is possible that CMake does not choose the ones you want.
+Note that when you run cmake, it prints lines telling which compilers it is going to use.
 For example :

-		-- The Fortran compiler identification is GNU 6.5.0
+		-- The Fortran compiler identification is GNU 11.3.0 -- The C compiler identification is GNU 11.3.0

-	So if you want another one, remove everything in the build directory and run cmake again setting the variable FC to the compiler you want.
+	So if you want other compilers, remove everything in the build directory and run cmake again setting the variables FC and CC to the compilers you want.
 For example:

 		rm -r * # in the build directory!
-		FC=ifort cmake .. -DCMAKE_INSTALL_PREFIX=~/.local
+		FC=ifort CC=icc cmake .. -DCMAKE_INSTALL_PREFIX=~/.local

 [^1]: On Mac OS, after downloading the application from the CMake web
     site, run it, then click on "How to Install For Command Line Use"